1sunayana/Delta-demo/README.md

-this is the demo for the git
+this is the demo for the git & github class.